hstarmans/hexastorm/readme.md

 [![Alignment procedure image not showing](http://img.youtube.com/vi/Ri6DAneEzw4/0.jpg)](http://www.youtube.com/watch?v=Ri6DAneEzw4 "Alignment procedure")

+## UP5K

+All code should work and exposure should result be distorted.

 ## Install Notes
 The code works on Raspberry Pi 3B and beyond.
 The SD-card should be at least 8 GB, ideally 16 gb.
 Both Raspbian and Ubuntu can be used.
 Raspbian is not yet available at 64 bit.